sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 </center>

 You need to set these environment variables in your shell so that your local shell has access to AWS.
-After you set them you can verify you set them correct by running:
+After you set them you can verify you set them correctly by running:

 ```bash